-What is Sanding?
+What Is Wood Floor Sanding?

-The total number of times you can sand your hardwood floor in its lifetime depends on how thick the solid or top layer of the engineered flooring is.
-For a ¾ inch solid hardwood flooring, you can only sand about ¼ inch of it which means that you can sand the floor about 6 to 10 times in its lifetime.
+The number of times you can sand your hardwood floor in its lifetime depends on how thick the solid or top layer of the engineered flooring is.
+For a ¾ inch solid hardwood flooring, you can only sand about ¼ inch of it, which means that you can sand the floor about 6 to 10 times in its lifetime.

 The factors listed below can guide you on how often to sand your hardwood floor.